NBA Trade Rumors: Cavaliers ‘Making Calls’ To San Antonio About Kawhi Leonard Trade, Per ‘Cleveland.com’

 — Silver Screen & Roll (@LakersSBN) June 17, 2018

-Aside from the fact that Kawhi Leonard’s contract expires after the 2018-19 season, teams are reportedly concerned about trading for someone with the injury history he has.
-Pluto noted that Leonard was sidelined with a major ankle sprain when the Spurs made it to the Western Conference Finals in 2017 but stressed that his quad injury remains the primary concern at the moment, as it limited him to only nine games last season.
+Aside from the fact that Kawhi Leonard’s contract expires after the 2018-19 season, teams are reportedly concerned about trading for someone with the injury history that he has.
+Pluto noted that Leonard was sidelined with a major ankle sprain when the Spurs made it to the Western Conference Finals in 2017, but stressed that his quad injury remains the primary concern at the moment, as it limited him to only nine games last season.

 Even then, the rumors of the Cavs trading for Leonard were intriguing enough for Cavaliers Nation to speculate that this might be an attempt on Cleveland’s part to convince LeBron James to stay with the team instead of testing the free agency waters this offseason.

 Should the Cavaliers really be interested in acquiring Kawhi Leonard via trade, Pluto mentioned Kevin Love as an “attractive” option to send to San Antonio, given that he will be making $24 million in 2018-19 and has a $25 million player option for 2019-20.
 This is in line with a trade scenario suggested by King James Gospel and reported on recently by the Inquisitr, where the Cavs would get Leonard while trading Love and the No. 8 pick in this year’s NBA Draft to the Spurs.

 However, Pluto opined that it would be more interesting to see what Cleveland does with its draft selection, as the team could either go with Oklahoma point guard Trae Young or Villanova small forward Mikal Bridges.